aukilabs/hagall-common/README.md

 # Hagall common libraries

-This repository contains packages that are commonly used by Hagall & other backend services in Aukilabs.
+This repository contains packages that are commonly used by Hagall and other backend services in Auki Labs.

 ## Packages